KineticIsEpic/fluid-vocal/README.md

 # fluid-vocal
 .NET Front-end for UTAU

-This is a work in progress UTAU front-end.
-It also replaces UTAU's sample splicer with a custom one.
+Work in progress UTAU front-end.
-Please not that this project is not realated to the FluidSynth soundfont synthesizer.
+Please note that this project is not realated to the FluidSynth soundfont synthesizer.